 Consolidation programs do not have formal coordinating entities or regional implementation teams beyond the U.S.-based grant director.
-The five grantee organizations are extraordinarily strong.
+The five grantee organizations have a strong presence in the hotspot.
 CI maintains a program office in Liberia, independent of the CEPF grant.
 BirdLife, FFI and RSPB are all based in the United Kingdom, with significant and long-term on-site presence.
 EFA, based in Sierra Leone, is perhaps the strongest local organization to have emerged out of the first five-year phase of grantmaking.